vinkodlak/rigpro.consulting/src/pages/courses/index.md

     the inefficiencies of service companies.
-This course will focus on the importance of required preparation and maintenance of equipment before the load out, the experience requirements of the logging and maintenance crews, and the execution at the wellsite.
+This course will focus on the importance of required preparation and maintenance of equipment before the load out, the experience requirements of the logging and maintenance crews, and the execution of wireline services at the wellsite.
   subtitle: >-
     This course focuses on means to mitigate risks and operate at high efficiencies on non standard deepwater and remote wireline operations.